Rennatts/Rennatts/README.md

 - Lived in South Korea for 4 years, currently living in Brazil
 - 한국어 가능 :kr:
 - I love the tech community :purple_heart:
-- Enthusiastic about technology and how our tech community can give so much to the society

 <br />